saimeda1/L08-Team-1/PhaseTwoREADME.md

 1. Navigate to the `ClientTestCases` class.
 2. Run each test method individuallly or run all tests together.
 3. View the test results in your IDE's test runner.
+4. When you run the client test, modify the input username and password in both register and login section to mak them identical otherwise the login will fail.

 ## Test Cases
 1. testRegisterCommandHandling()